mariete1223/MarMenor/data_models_description/datamodels.md

 -  `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object
    -  Attribute type: **Property**.
    -  Optional
--  `numberInNetwork`: Number indicating the order of the piezometric point in case it is part of a set of piezometric points, if not it will be 0
+-  `numberInNetwork`: Number indicating the order of the Sounding Place in case it is part of a Piezometric Network, if not it will be 0
    -  Attribute type: **Property**.
    -  Optional
 -  `type`: NGSI Entity type.
 It has to be Rambla.
-One of : `PiezometricPoint`.
+One of : `SoundingPlace`.
    -  Attribute type: **Property**.
    -  Required
+-  `isPartOf`: It indicates the Piezometric Network to which the Sounding Place belongs
+   -  Attribute type: **Relationship**.
+   -  Optional
--  `closeMeasurements`: A list of the devices that take measures close to this PiezometricPoint
+-  `closeMeasurements`: A list of the devices that take measures close to this Sounding Place
    -  Attribute type: **Property**.
    -  Optional